instructure/dockerfiles/ruby/README.md

 Batteries (finicky C libs, see Dockerfile for full listing) are included, so drop your app in (we suggest /usr/src/app) and start hacking.

+# Making changes
+Aside from the RVM image all of these files are generated using a Rake task (generate:ruby) from the Dockerfile in the template directory.
+If you need to make changes, make them to the template and then run the generation task.

 # RVM
 Included in this directory is a Dockerfile that installs RVM and all three supported ruby versions.
 This setup is intended for use in CI environments